-WIDE: Talent checking specimen
+WIDE: Linda checking specimen

-Talent checking device
+Linda checking device

-Next, attach a special die cutter that can trim the specimen to a 20- x 117- x 0.6-0.8-millimeter dimension [1] and place an at least 150- x 300-millimeter piece of veneer under the cutting blades with the veneer grain parallel to the long direction [2].
+Next, use a special die cutter that can trim the specimen to a 20- x 117- x 0.6-0.8-millimeter dimension [1] and place an at least 150- x 300-millimeter piece of veneer under the cutting blades with the veneer grain parallel to the long direction [2].

-Talent attach cutter to device
+Linda using cutter

-Talent placing veneer under blades
+Linda placing veneer under blades parallel to grain

-Depress the air pressure button to cut 20- x 117-millimeter pieces of wood [1], moving the piece of veneer under the cutting blades to an uncut area [2] and depress the button again to cut each new piece of wood until the entire substrate has been cut into pieces [3].
+Depress the air pressure button to cut 20- x 117-millimeter pieces of wood [1], moving the piece of veneer under the cutting blades to an uncut area [2] and depressing the button again to cut each new piece of wood until the entire substrate has been cut into pieces [3].

-Talent pressing button
+Linda pressing button and removing the sample to show a smooth cut compared to a ragged edge

-Talent moving veneer/cutting wood
+Linda moving veneer/cutting wood

-Talent pressing button/cutting wood
+Linda pressing button/cutting wood

 Equipment Operability

-Before initiating the bonding process, make sure that the Automated Bonding Evaluation System equipment is operating properly according a standard operating procedure [1] and set the LP Press to 0.2 megapascals, the HP Press to 0.2 megapascals, the Pull to 0.65 megapascals, and the Cool Air to 0.2 megapascals [2].
+Before initiating the bonding process, make sure that the Automated Bonding Evaluation System equipment is operating properly according a standard operating procedure [1] and set the LP (low pressure gauge) to 0.2 megapascals, the HP (high pressure gauge) to 0.2 megapascals, the Pull gauge to 0.65 megapascals, and the Cool Air gauge to 0.2 megapascals [2].

-WIDE: Talent checking equipment functionality
+WIDE: Linda checking equipment functionality

-Talent setting device settings
+Linda setting device settings

 Clean the platens of any adhesive that resulted from squeeze out from the prior sample [1] and adjust the platen temperature to the desired temperature [2].

-Talent cleaning platen
+Linda cleaning platen

-Talent adjusting temperature
+Linda adjusting temperature

 Then equilibrate the platens [1].

-Platens being equilibrated
+Linda being equilibrated

 Specimen Bonding

-For adhesive bonding of the specimen, first tare each specimen on a balance [1] before spreading 5 milligrams of the experimental adhesive over the terminal 0.5 centimeters of each specimen [2], providing sufficient cover of the bonding area without excessive squeeze out upon applicant of the second specimen [3].
+For adhesive bonding of the specimen, first tare each specimen on a balance [1] before spreading 5 milligrams of the experimental adhesive over the terminal 0.5 centimeter of each specimen [2], providing sufficient cover of the bonding area without excessive squeeze out upon application of the second specimen [3].

-WIDE: Talent placing specimen onto balance
+WIDE: Linda placing specimen onto balance

-Talent spreading adhesive
+Linda spreading adhesive

 Shot of sufficient adhesive on end of specimen